actions/actions-runner-controller/README.md

 #### Anti-Flapping Configuration

 For both pull driven or webhook driven scaling an anti-flapping implementation is included, by default a runner won't be scaled down within 10 minutes of it having been scaled up.
-This delay is configurable by including the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `HorizontalRunnerAutoscaler` kind's `spec:`.

-This configuration has the final say on if a runner can be scaled down or not regardless of the chosen scaling method.
-Depending on your requirements, you may want to consider adjusting this by setting the `scaleDownDelaySecondsAfterScaleOut:` attribute.
+This anti-flap configuration also has the final say on if a runner can be scaled down or not regardless of the chosen scaling method.

+This delay is configurable via 2 methods:

+1. By setting a new default via the controller's `--default-scale-down-delay` flag
+2. By setting by setting the attribute `scaleDownDelaySecondsAfterScaleOut:` in a `HorizontalRunnerAutoscaler` kind's `spec:`.

 Below is a complete basic example of one of the pull driven scaling metrics.